Department of Accounting

 Accounting Minor

-To meet the need for undergraduate accounting education, Bryant University initiated the College of Business in the fall of 2023.
+To meet the need for undergraduate accounting education, Bryant University initiated the College of Business Accounting Minor in the fall of 2023.
 The minor provides the theoretical and practical requirements to imbue students with an essential intermediate level of accounting knowledge for use in navigating a complex global marketplace.

 Accounting Careers Leadership